elves/elvish.io/src/learn/effective-elvish.md

 ▶ IPSUM
 ```

-However, not all commands supports taking input from the pipeline.
-For
+However, not all commands support taking input from the pipeline.
+For example,
-example, if we want to first join some values with space and then split at
+if we want to first join some values with space and then split at commas, this
-commas, this won't work:
+won't work:

 ```elvish-transcript
 ~> joins ' ' [a,b c,d] | splits ,